python/typeshed/tests/README.md

 (.venv3)$ python3 scripts/runtests.py <stdlib-or-stubs>/<stub-to-test>
 ```

 This script will run all tests below for a specific typeshed directory.
+If a test supports multiple python versions, the oldest supported by typeshed will be selected.
 A summary of the results will be printed to the terminal.

 You must provide a single argument which is a path to the stubs to test, like so: `stdlib/os` or `stubs/requests`.